 Mistweaver Potency Conduits

-- Overall: A solid choice.
-The healing it provides isn’t superb, but the cooldown reduction aspect is.
-Chi-ji‘s Gust of Mist doesn’t proc the cooldown reduction but, to make up for that, proccing your own Gust of Mist on a target affected by your Essence Font HoT does provide double the cooldown reduction.
-Everything put together, it reduces the cooldown of our Celestials by about 20 seconds under normal circumstances.
+- Overall: A weak choice.
+The healing it provides isn’t superb, but the cooldown reduction aspect is decent if you can make use of it.
+Chi-ji‘s Gust of Mist and Gust of Mist procs the cooldown reduction while Bonedust Brew‘s Gust of Mist does not.
+If your target is affected by your Essence Font HoT, then Jade Bond does provide double the cooldown reduction.
+Everything put together, it reduces the cooldown of our Celestials by about 30 seconds under normal circumstances.

 - Raiding: Very good if you can make use of the cooldown reduction by getting an extra Celestial cast in during an encounter.

 - Mythic+: Could be a useful conduit for Mythic+ if you select Chi-ji as a talent to do a bit more healing during that window while still dealing damage.

 Life Cocoon increases healing over time received by an additional 18.75%, and this bonus lingers for an additional 6 seconds after the shield is broken.

 - Overall: Pretty bad.
 We are already not a heavy HoT-based healing class, so a 18.75% boost to our HoT healing isn’t much.
 Additionally, only the 18.75% bonus healing stays after the absorb breaks, not 50% + 18.75% as you might expect.

 - Raiding: Life Cocoon is already a life-saver, preventing a lot of damage and allowing you to quickly get the target up through a combination of Enveloping Mist and Vivify.
 We really don’t need the extra healing from this Conduit.

 - Mythic+: Same as for raiding, we really don’t need this, the absorb shield and healing you do during it without this Conduit are already enough.

 Gust of Mists has a 30% chance to do 50% more healing.